BxCppDev/bxdecay0/README.rst

-* Vladimir Tretyak (KINR_, Kiev Institute for Nuclear Research, Lepton Physics Department, Ukraine) is the original author and maintener of the Fortran Decay0/GENBB project,
+* Vladimir Tretyak (KINR_, Kiev Institute for Nuclear Research, Lepton Physics Department, Ukraine) is the original author and maintener of the Fortran Decay0/GENBB package,
-* François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de Caen, `Université de Caen  Normandie`_, France) is the author and maintener   of  the   C++  port   of  Decay0/GENBB   within  Bayeux_ (https://github.com/BxCppDev/Bayeux) and the BxDecay0 library,
+* François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de Caen, `Université de Caen  Normandie`_, France) is the author and maintener   of  the   C++  port   of  Decay0/GENBB   within  Bayeux_ (https://github.com/BxCppDev/Bayeux) and the current BxDecay0 library,
-* Emma Mauger (`Université de Caen  Normandie`_) has performed a large part of the extraction and port  of the standalone BxDecay0 from the Bayeux_ *genbb* library module.
+* Emma Mauger (`Université de Caen  Normandie`_) has performed a large part of the extraction and port to C++ of the standalone BxDecay0 from the Bayeux_ *genbb* library module.

 References